Updated January 14, 2024

 ✔️ You’ll save money.

 When you know exactly what you need, you can buy just enough.
-This saves money and prevents you from having a million little bags of leftover ingredients lying around that you might never use at home.
-Planning ahead also means you don’t have to resort to commercial backpacking meals (which can cost as much as eating out) if you don’t want to.
+This saves money and prevents you from having a million little bags of leftover ingredients you might never use at home.
+Planning also means you don’t have to resort to commercial backpacking meals (which can cost as much as eating out) if you don’t want to.

 ✔️ You can easily troubleshoot and customize during your trek.

 Below we’ll talk about how the meal planner allows you to easily make substitutions.
 This comes in handy if you need to increase or decrease calories or if you get sick of certain foods.

 So, what is this meal planner, and how can it help?

 - The meal planning tool allows you to plan all your backpacking food with a few mouse clicks.

 - It will automatically calculate the nutrition information to ensure you’re planning adequately.

 - It also calculates dry weight, water required, and the amount of oil you’ll need to pack separately.